 Meat, fish, eggs, beans

 and other non-dairy sources of protein

 A portion of food from this group every

 A portion of meat or poultry on three or more days each week

 Oily fish once or more every three weeks

 For vegetarians, a portion of non-dairy protein on three or more days each week

-A meat or poultry product (manufactured or homemade, and meeting the legal requirements) no more than once each week in primary schools and twice each week in secondary schools
+A meat or poultry product (manufactured or homemade, and meeting the legal requirements) no more than once each week in primary schools and twice each week in secondary schools\

 Food provided outside lunch

 - Fruit and/or vegetables available in all school food outlets

 - No savoury crackers and breadsticks

 - No cakes, biscuits, pastries or desserts (except yoghurt or fruit-based desserts containing at least 50% fruit)

-Starchy food One or more wholegrain varieties of starchy food each week One or more portions of food from this group every day Three or more different starchy foods each week Starchy food cooked in fat or oil no more than two days each week Bread - with no added fat or oil - must be available every day
+Starchy food One or more wholegrain varieties of starchy food each week One or more portions of food from this group every day Three or more different starchy foods each week Starchy food cooked in fat or oil no more than two days each week\ Bread - with no added fat or oil - must be available every day

-Healthier drinks
+Healthier drinks\

 Free, fresh drinking water at all times

 The only drinks permitted are:

-- Plain water (still or carbonated) - Lower fat milk or lactose reduced milk - Fruit or vegetable juice (max 150 mls) - Plain soya, rice or oat drinks enriched with calcium; plain fermented milk (e.g. yoghurt) drinks - Unsweetened combinations of fruit or vegetable juice with plain water (still or carbonated) - Combinations of fruit juice and lower fat milk or plain yoghurt, plain soya, rice or oat drinks enriched with calcium; cocoa and lower fat milk; flavoured lower fat milk - Tea, coffee, hot chocolate Combination drinks are limited to a portion size of 330ml.
-They may contain added vitamins or minerals, but no more than 5% added sugars or honey or 150mls fruit juice.
-Fruit juice combination drinks must be at least 45% fruit juice
+- Plain water (still or carbonated) - Lower fat milk or lactose reduced milk - Fruit or vegetable juice (max 150 mls) - Plain soya, rice or oat drinks enriched with calcium; plain fermented milk (e.g. yoghurt) drinks - Combinations of fruit or vegetable juice with plain water (still or carbonated, with no added sugars or honey) - Combinations of fruit juice and lower fat milk or plain yoghurt, plain soya, rice or oat drinks enriched with calcium; cocoa and lower fat milk; flavoured lower fat milk, all with less than 5% added sugars or honey - Tea, coffee, hot chocolate Combination drinks are limited to a portion size of 330ml.
+They may contain added vitamins or minerals, and no more than 150mls fruit or vegetable juice.
+Fruit or vegetable juice combination drinks must be at least 45% fruit or vegetable juice